We train hearing dogs who transform deaf people’s lives

 1. We train clever dogs to help deaf people

-That’s what we do in a nutshell – we train dogs to alert deaf people to important and life-saving sounds they would otherwise miss – sounds that many people take for granted like the doorbell, alarm clock and even danger signals like the fire alarm.
+That’s what we do in a nutshell – we train dogs to alert deaf people to important and life-saving sounds they would otherwise miss – such as the smoke alarm, alarm clock and even a baby's cry.
 Being aware of these – thanks to a hearing dog – makes a real difference to deaf people’s lives, and can even save them.

 2. Hearing dogs help deaf people reconnect with life

-But our clever canines do so much more than alert their recipient to sounds.
+But our clever canines do so much more than alert their partner to sounds.

 3. Our dogs have even saved lives